QuenumGerald/sparq/certora/README.md

 Notably, it is verified that in the absence of accrued interest, which is the case when creating a new position or when interacting multiple times in the same block, a position cannot be made unhealthy.

 Let's define bad debt of a position as the amount borrowed when it is backed by no collateral.
-Morpho Blue automatically realizes the bad debt when liquidating a position, by transferring it to the lenders.
+Sparq automatically realizes the bad debt when liquidating a position, by transferring it to the lenders.
-In effect, this means that there is no bad debt on Morpho Blue, which is verified by the following invariant.
+In effect, this means that there is no bad debt on Sparq, which is verified by the following invariant.

 ```solidity
 invariant alwaysCollateralized(MorphoHarness.Id id, address borrower)